 Ultimately, I didn’t want another test, I wanted to get the needles out of my arms and get the heck out of there.
-It was Christmas Eve and Reece and I had flown home from NYC for the holiday!
-But I complied with whatever was recommended and when my dad said let’s do it, I said let’s do it.
+It was Christmas Eve and my boyfriend and I had flown home from NYC for the holiday!
+But I complied with whatever was recommended so when my father said let’s do it, I said let’s do it.

 Two doses of anesthesia and one angiogram later, and we had our culprit.
 A tiny dissection in the cavernous part of my left internal carotid artery (aka a tiny tear on the inside of the artery on my neck).
-Actually it was two angiograms because the tear was so tiny so they had to go in and check the right side to compare.
+Actually it was two angiograms because the tear was so tiny so they had to cut into the other side to compare.

 So — long story short